kelvin-daniel/passwords/README.md

 Python 3

 ## Dependencies
-Ensure you have a text editor installed in your device eg. sublime, vscode, atom etc.
+Ensure you have a text editor installed in your device eg. vscode, atom etc. or any type of terminal

 ## Application requirements